ConnectedSystems/GBR-wave-data-extraction/README.md

 3. `closest_values.csv` - A copy of the above, with an attempt at replacing missing values with the next nearest non-missing value (note: this is not always successful).

+Each file holds the nearest data for Ub mean, 90, 99 and 100th percentile for the indicated long/lats.
+The column `closest_pixel_m` indicates how far away the closest pixel was.

 The script(s) here require a large amount of memory due to the volume of data being extracted.
 A system with at least 32GB of RAM is recommended.